jaunt/EJS-Site-Builder-Docs/airfry/data/md/setup.md

 ## Quit Airfry After Build

 On a production build, you probably don't want to keep Airfry running after the site is built.
+During development, having Airfry monitor file system changes and react instantly with [it's effecient dependency tracking](/docs/performance/dependencyTracking/) is what makes Airfry so much fun to use.

 ## Don't build, only watch for changes.

 If you had to shut down Airfry and for some reason you don't want to regenerate the entire site, you can start Airfry from where you left off.
+This might be useful if your site is thousands of pages long and can't take advantage of caching.

 ## Clear Cache on Start